orval-labs/orval/README.md

 interface OutputOptions = {
   // path to the file which will contains the implementation target?: string;
-  // path to the directory or file that will contains your models (if not define the target will contains the models) schemas?: string;
+  // path to the directory that will contains your models (if not define the target will contains the schemas) schemas?: string;
+  // single to have everything in the same file or split to have definition, implementation, schemas, mock in differents files mode?: OutputMode;
   // add mock to your implementation mock?: boolean;
   // override the output like your mock implementation or transform the api implementation like you want